Sea Turtle Life Cycle

 Following the "lost years", when they have grown to approximately the size of a dinner plate, their pelagic (open ocean) phase comes to an end and they return to coastal waters where they forage and continue to mature.
 During this time, these reptiles are highly mobile, foraging over large areas of ocean.

-Once they reach sexual maturity they will migrate to nesting areas to breed.
+Ten to fifty years after hatching (depending on the species), adult sea turtles reach sexual maturity and are able to mate.
+Once they reach sexual maturity they will migrate to beaches around the world to nest.
 Only females will come ashore to lay eggs, generally in the area where they were born.
-Most species will nest multiple times during a nesting season at intervals of 2-4 years over the course of their lifetime.
+Most species will nest several times during a nesting season every 2-4 years over the course of their lifetime.

 It is not known exactly how long sea turtles live in the wild, but scientists think their life span may be as long as a century.
 Unfortunately though, turtles face a multitude of threats related to human activities.
-For more information about the challenges they face, see our pages about threats.
+For more information about the challenges they face, see our pages about threats to sea turtles.